denisa/clq/DEVELOP.md

 ensure that *all* dependencies have been preserved.
 Dependabot tends to suppress tool dependencies, for example `gcov2lcov`.

+*Note* dependencies are cached in a shared `pkg` directory and it might currently be useful to manually delete this first.
+Or push and see the build fail… [See 418]()

 ### Docker: updating Alpine

 Dependabot will update only the base image for `denisa/clq:slim`.